OpendataCH/OpenParlDataCH/Project_Outline.md

 - Create initial database structure (Stage and Pool)
 - Set up workflow to import/crawl data from parliaments on a daily frequency.
-- Migrate existing pipelines from POLITmonitor for Pentaho Data Integration to Apache Hop.
+- Migrate existing pipelines (parlament.ch, all cantons, 41 cities) from POLITmonitor for Pentaho Data Integration to Apache Hop.
 - Remove as far as possible or as far as necessary adjustments in the ETL process just relevant for POLITmonitor.

-## Set Up API
+## Set Up & Devlop API

 Set up an API that provides access to the data in the Pool.
 Details to be defined..